CE Marking Cast Stone Explained, Plus Which Standards Apply

 Let us consider a few different situations and what the requirements would be in each case.

-A cast stone quoin manufactured by an UKCSA member to replace a damaged quarried stone item on a refurbishment project.
+A cast stone quoin manufactured to replace a damaged quarried stone item on a refurbishment project.
 No reinforcement or fixings incorporated.

 In this case the maximum dimension is less than 650mm and, because it is being manufactured to replicate a quoin on an old building, it is a non-standard design produced to the architect’s drawings and specifications.
 The UKCSA CE Marking Checklist indicates that derogation is available, so the manufacturer can decide whether or not to CE mark the one-off cast stone product.
 Looking at the EC’s document CPR 07/07/01, it is clear that this product is classed as being manufactured in a ‘non-series process’ (small quantities without using standardised designs and assembly line techniques), so CE marking this cast stone product is not required.